 The Organization maintains the North Florida Transportation Planning Organization Money Purchase Pension Plan and Trust (the "Plan"), a defined contribution pension plan.
 The Plan is a tax-qualified plan pursuant to Section 401(a) of the Internal Revenue Code.
 The Plan was established on July 1, 2004 by adoption of the Organization's board.
-All full-time employees who are not making contributions to the City of Jacksonville General Employees' Pension Plan are eligible to participate in the Plan upon employment.
-Participants become vested after one year of continuous employment.
+All full-time employees who were employed prior to 2010 and who are not making contributions to the City of Jacksonville General Employees' Pension Plan were eligible to participate in the Plan upon employment.
+Participants became vested after one year of continuous employment.

 The Organization is required to contribute 11% of the salaries of eligible employees to the Plan.
 Salaries include W-2 earnings (excluding overtime and bonuses), plus any contributions made pursuant to a salary reduction agreement, which is not included in the gross income of the employer under Section 457 of the Internal Revenue Code.
 Employees may not contribute to the Plan.
-For the year ended June 30, 2016, the Organization recognized employer contributions of \$8,611 for 2016, \$8,611 for 2015 and \$8,360 for 2014 in connection with the Plan.
+The Organization recognized employer contributions of \$10,291 for 2021, \$9,871 for 2020, and \$9,560 for 2019 in connection with the Plan.

-All funds are invested with Scott Trade.
+All funds are invested with Scottrade.
 Investments are self-directed by the employee.
 The normal retirement age designated by the Plan is sixty-five.
 The Plan permits withdrawals for retirement, termination and disability.
 The Plan does not allow participants to borrow against their accounts.

 On July 1, 2013, the Board established a deferred compensation plan under the provisions of Internal Revenue Code Section 457 for the exclusive benefit of the executive director.
 The Organization will make an annual payment in July each year to a Deferred Income Account chosen jointly by the Executive Director and the Organization.
-The contribution to the plan for fiscal year 2016 was \$10,000 and is fully vested.
+Contributions totaling \$18,000 were made to the plan for fiscal year 2021.
 All contributions to and interest earned to this account are governed by and subject to federal and state statutes.